Soft Skills and Hard Skills – Finding the Perfect Mix

 Soft skills are not simply about saying ‘hello’ to guests and staff members (though greeting guests is a part of it), they’re more so about effective interactions and empathy.
 CTH units such as the Customer Relationship Management in the Tourism and Hospitality Industry (Level 5) and Management and Leadership Across Cultures (Level 7) are aimed at developing an understanding of these soft skills.
 By learning about different issues across cultures, hotel staff become able to deal with a diverse range of clientele.
 Also, understanding how to manage guests can help when working for hotels who may have complex loyalty scheme programmes.
 These soft skills are important in the industry.
 Jeroen Greven (Korea Herald) says ‘The notion of hospitality has changed immensely throughout the years’, therefore; developing an education with courses that can allow a learner to cope with the changing expectations in the hospitality industry is essential when aiming to progress.

-Hard skills on the other hand are more so about tangible skills; we’re talking about being able to use different software, calculate finances and develop strategies.
+Hard skills on the other hand are more so about tangible skills; we're talking about being able to use different software, calculate finances and develop strategies.
 Developing these skills are important when trying to advance your role.
-In fact, understanding these different skills gives a learner a more holistic understanding of the running of a hotel and therefore can equip them in dealing with a more senior position.
+In fact, understanding these different skills gives a learner a more holistic understanding of the running of a hotel and therefore always them to adapt to a senior position.
 CTH units such as, Finance in Tourism and Hospitality (Level 4) and Quality Management for Hospitality & Tourism (Level 6) help learners to develop their managerial decision making.
-Dilip Puri (Business World) in reference to hospitality education in India expressed the need for curriculum’s to ‘create the spirit of entrepreneurship, creativity, and innovation’.
+Dilip Puri (Business World) in reference to hospitality education in India expressed the need for curriculum's to 'create the spirit of entrepreneurship, creativity, and innovation'.
 The units mentioned allow learners to recognise costing practices and make decisions on performance indicators.
 These skills both meet the point made by Dilip Puri and help learners acknowledge the key factors in the running of a hotel.